 Vail Destinations allows you to browse properties according to the room you want: cabin, condo, hotel, lodge, etc. A two-bedroom property is listed here at $235/night.
 Split four ways, that's an example of an affordable Vail address.
 Unfortunately, deals such as that are more the exception than the rule.

-To the north at Jackson Hole Resort in Wyoming, you can book four nights and three days of skiing from $399/person.
-You must ski at least three days.
-The offer is valid until April 8, with some December blackout dates.
+To the north at Jackson Hole Resort in Wyoming, you can book four nights and three days of skiing from $385/person.
+The offer is valid until April 6, with some December blackout dates.

-Closer to Los Angeles, Mammoth Mountain offers a free lift ticket per day for stays of two or more nights slope-side at the Mammoth Mountain Inn, and one lift ticket per day for each guest on the reservation.
+Closer to Los Angeles, Mammoth Mountain offers Lift+Lodging Packages for stays of two or more nights slope-side at the Mammoth Mountain Inn, and one lift ticket per day for each guest on the reservation.
 Discounted Lift and Lodging rates are also available at Juniper Springs Resort, The Village Lodge, and Tamarack Lodge

 Alaska Airlines ski trip offers connect with ski areas in western sections of the U.S. (including Alaska) and Canada.